 The castle remained in the hands of the Anglo – Normans throughout the period of anarchy and Welsh – Norman skirmishes, after the death of king Henry in 1135.
 After accession the throne of Henry II in 1154, the situation improved and after fifteen years the king reached an agreement with Rhys ap Gruffydd, the ruler of the Welsh Deheubarth.
 Some of the negotiations were conducted in the years 1171-1172 took place at Laugharne Castle.
-The long-reaching agreement collapsed in 1189 with the death of kng Henry II.
+The long-reaching agreement however collapsed already in 1189 with the death of kng Henry II.
 Rhys invaded English castles in south-west Wales, including capturing and burning Laugharne.
 Only the strongholds in Carmarthan and Pembroke resisted invasions.
 As a result of the destruction, the castle was thoroughly rebuilt in the second half of the 12th century.
 However, already in 1215 it was attacked by Llywelyn ap Iorwerth and again burnt, during the Welsh campaign that swept Normans from the main strongholds at Carmarthen and Cardigan.
 The destroyed castle remained in the hands of the Welsh until William Marshal, the second Earl of Pembroke in 1223, regained it.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.

 Lindsay E., The castles of Wales, London 1998.

 Salter M., The castles of South-West Wales, Malvern 1996.